-- Conventional anti-psychotics: Also called neuroleptics, these have been used to treat mental disorders since the mid-1950s.
+Conventional antipsychotics: Also called neuroleptics, these have been used to treat mental disorders since the mid-1950s.
 They work by blocking dopamine receptors in the brain.
 Dopamine is a neurotransmitter believed to be involved in the development of delusions.
-Conventional anti-psychotics include Thorazine, Prolixin, Haldol, Navane, Stelazine, Trilafon, and Mellaril.
+Conventional antipsychotics include Thorazine, Loxapine, Prolixin, Haldol, Navane, Stelazine, Trilafon, and Mellaril.

-- Atypical anti-psychotics: These newer drugs appear to be effective in treating the symptoms of delusional disorder with fewer side effects than the older typical anti-psychotics.
+Atypical antipsychotics: These newer drugs appear to be effective in treating the symptoms of delusional disorder with fewer movement-related side effects than the older typical antipsychotics.
 They work by blocking dopamine and serotonin receptors in the brain.
 Serotonin is another neurotransmitter believed to be involved in delusional disorder.
 These drugs include Risperdal, Clozaril, Seroquel, Geodon, and Zyprexa.

-- Other medications: Tranquilizers and antidepressants might also be used to treat delusional disorder.
-Tranquilizers might be used if the person has a very high level of anxiety and/or problems sleeping.
-Antidepressants might be used to treat depression, which often occurs in people with delusional disorder.
+Tranquilizers and antidepressants might also be used to treat anxiety or mood symptoms if they occur in combination with delusional disorder.
+Tranquilizers might be used if the person has a very high level of anxiety or problems sleeping.
+Antidepressants might be used to treat depression, which often occurs in people with delusional disorder